 - 24/7 customer support

-Additionally, Dacast makes it easy to learn, test, set up and start streaming, which is helpful for first-time broadcasters.
+Additionally, Dacast makes it easy to learn, test, set up, and start streaming, which is helpful for first-time house of worship broadcasters.
 Our OVP offers full video API access and monetization tools with secure video upload capabilities as well.
 With these features, you can charge viewers through pay-per-view streaming or subscription-based payments to raise money or to cover special event costs.

 - Basic Unlimited Plan: $79/month